GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 Anytime you would roll an attack roll as the result of one of your spells, you may gain a +1 bonus to that roll.

 **Zen Archery**, 1 item
 When you perform a ranged attack, if you are not concentrating on anything else, you gain a +1 bonus to the attack and an additional +1 for the purpose of inflicting a critical hit.
-You cannot fo so more than once per round.
+You cannot do so more than once per round.